 -Affordable prices: When you buy straight from the farm you are paying 5%-10% less than retail prices!

 Here’s a guideline for most of, but not all of the veggies you can expect to choose from throughout the season.

 June- rainbow chard, kale, head lettuce, salad mix, spinach, baby beets, peas, Asian greens, sprouts, micro greens, scallions, radishes, turnips, strawberries

 July- beets, carrots, new potatoes, green beans, kohlrabi, zucchini, cucumbers, summer squash, garlic scapes, salad greens, scallions, fresh herbs

 August- tomatoes, carrots, sweet corn, green beans, eggplant, peppers, zucchini, garlic, tomatillos, watermelon, cantaloupe, fresh onions, broccoli, cauliflower, kale, potatoes, fresh herbs

 September- tomatoes, melons, rainbow carrots, beets, cabbage, celeriac, radishes, rutabaga, potatoes, broccoli, cooking greens, salad mix

 October- beets, carrots, cabbage, spinach, kale, potatoes, winter squash, pumpkin, brussel sprouts, salad greens, turnips, rutabaga, sweet potatoes

-November and December- Potatoes, carrots, brussel sprouts, Asian greens, kale, cabbage, gilfeather turnip, parsnips, celeriac, beets, arugula, sweet winter lettuce, onions, garlic, sprouts and micro-greens, sweet potatoes, winter squash, pickles and frozen goods
+November and December- Potatoes, carrots, brussel sprouts, Asian greens, kale, cabbage, gilfeather turnip, parsnips, celeriac, beets, arugula, winter lettuce, onions, garlic, sprouts and micro-greens, sweet potatoes, winter squash, pickles and frozen goods